thisisauzername/Text-to-Array/README.md

 # Text to Array
-This software is available for you to download and use, and is under the GNU license.

 This is a very simple program that will convert a list of words into an array.
 This may be useful when you have a list of names, or something else.